-DEPUTY DIRECTOR FOR POLICY AND ORGANIZING
+DIRECTOR OF CAMPAIGNS AND ORGANIZING

-The Deputy Director for Policy and Organizing will:
+The Director of Campaigns and Organizing will:

 - Lead a team of staff to set strategic goals, win vital policy campaigns and build a powerful organization of transit riders;

 - Supervise organizers day-to-day, overseeing their work on multiple concurrent campaigns;

 - Manage relationships with elected officials, agency staff, fellow advocates and community organizations;

 - Strategize and execute press plans, including events, releases and other forms of communication, that help strengthen the Riders Alliance and our campaigns for better transit;

 - Oversee the organizers running our grassroots leadership program and guarantee that we successfully train and organize community leaders to speak up for better public transit;

 - Hire, train and supervise new organizers as resources permit, and manage ongoing professional development of staff;